EliteGreyIT67/UrgentCats/README.md

 10. Good work so far.
 We're going to need all of these values soon, so keep this window open or write them down.

 #### Heroku
 This is where we'll turn on a free rented computer in the sky.
-It will run the code that grabs the info about animals from Petharbor, then tells Twitter to tweet about them.
+It will run the code that grabs the info about animals from 24petconnect, then tells Twitter to tweet about them.

 1. Create a [Heroku account](https://id.heroku.com/signup/www-header)
 2. Confirm the email they send you.
 3. Cick here -> [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)
 4. Give your new app a unique name.
 Try the same name as your Twitter account.
 5. Enter in the Twitter values
-6. Enter in the Petharbor values
+6. Enter in the 24petconnect values
 7. Enter in your credit card info.
 You will **NOT** be charged.
 8. Click on "Manage App"
 9. Click on "Heroku Scheduler"